About Our Department

 Art students also get involved in campus organizations such as the Art Guild, a student-run organization that sponsors field trips to galleries and museums, student exhibitions and workshops.
 Creative Resolution is an organization for students interested in graphic design that provides design opportunities, workshops and student exhibitions on and off campus

-Art students are encouraged to conduct rigorous undergraduate research and regularly present their work at Elon’s annual Spring Undergraduate Research Forum (SURF).
+Art students are encouraged to conduct rigorous undergraduate research and present their work at Elon’s annual Spring Undergraduate Research Forum (SURF).
 Art students also participate in many CELEBRATE events on campus each year.

-Exceptional high school students planning to major in Art could qualify for the Elon College Fellows or Honors Fellows programs.
+Exceptional high school students planning to major in Art may qualify for the Elon College Fellows or Honors Fellows programs.
 These programs offer scholarship support, study abroad grants, interdisciplinary seminars, and more.
 Additionally, majors and minors are invited to apply yearly for Art Department annual scholarships, which may go towards tuition or art supplies.
 Visit the Elon Fellows programs Website for more information.